willhaslett/covid-19-growth/README.md

   [2850 rows x 6 columns]
   $
   ```
   Be wary of the county-level data.
-The makeup of overall US data between counties and states has been, understandably, inconsistent over time. `df_us_region_and_state` aggregates both county and state-level records.
+The makeup of the US data between counties and states has been, understandably, inconsistent over time. `df_us_region_and_state` aggregates both county and state-level records.

   ![](.devcontainer/.us_cases.png)